 Don’t forget to regularly update any policy so that it reflects all legislative, regulatory and internal changes.

-As a member of CFIB, your membership gives you access to our business support services.
-Our Counsellors can assist members when customizing these documents but it is always recommended that the final draft be reviewed with a qualified/certified professional (i.e. labour lawyer).
+It is always recommended that the final draft be reviewed with a qualified/certified professional (i.e. labour lawyer).

 If you are a federally regulated business, this policy may not be in line with the Canada Labour Code.
-Please discuss those specific needs directly with a CFIB Counsellor.

-Need customized advice?
-Contact us!

-1 888 234-2232 | cfib@cfib.ca

 This guide is provided to you for information purposes only.
-CFIB cannot be held responsible for its final content or for any subsequent use and interpretation thereof by the company or a third party.

 We suggest that you remove this introductory page when preparing your company’s policy.